jbcodeforce/java-studies/docs/microprofile.md

     }
     ```

-    The @Timeout annotation specifies the time in milliseconds allowed for the request to finish
+    The `@Timeout` annotation specifies the time in milliseconds allowed for the request to finish.
+This is to avoid the user interface to wait forever.
+    The `@Retry` helps to recover from network or remote microservice transient failures.
+The retryOn specifies the exception to trigger the retry. `delay` specifies the amount of time to wait before retrying a request. `jitter` specifies a variation to apply to the delay interval between retries.

 * **Health Check** lets developers define and expose a domain-specific microservices health status (“UP” or “DOWN”) so unhealthy services can be restarted by the underlying environment.
 Health checks are used to determine
 both the liveness and readiness of a service.
 Determining the state of a service can be composed by a set
 of verification procedures.
 Multiple domain-specific health checks can easily be added to a microservice